E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Direct_Dynamics_Database/readme.rst

   Software Module Developed by
     Quantics code: G. A. Worth,  K. Giri,  G. W. Richings,  M. H. Beck,  A. J ̈ackle,  and H.-D. Meyer.
 Module: Georgia Christopoulou and Graham Worth.

 .. contents:: :local:

-..
-Add technical info as a sidebar and allow text below to wrap around it

 Purpose of Module
 _________________